-Please go to the Division’s page on the Icahn Mount Sinai School of Medicine site for additional information on DHM activities, including our clinical programs, educational initiative, scholarly work, and research.
+Please go to the Division's page on the Icahn Mount Sinai School of Medicine site for additional information on DHM activities, including our clinical programs, educational initiative, scholarly work, and research.

-Below are the Division of Hospital Medicine’s programs and services.
+Below are the Division of Hospital Medicine's clinical programs and services:

 The members of the DHM faculty are the primary clinical and teaching attendings for the housestaff on the general medicine wards.
 Teams consist of 2nd and 3rd year residents, interns, 3rd year students, and subinterns.
 Daily rounds occur at the bedside each morning.
-Multidisciplinary rounds take place daily at 10am.
-Teams also meet throughout the day as needed to discuss patient care.
+Multidisciplinary rounds take place daily at 10am and teams meet throughout the day as needed to discuss patient care and for educational sessions.

 Hospitalist attendings work with Nurse Practitioners (NPs) and Physician Assistants (PAs) to provide care for patients not covered by house staff.